-Metal-Organic Frameworks (MOF):
+Metal-Organic Frameworks (MOF): ZIF-8

 Deposition of porous MOF thin films (ZIF-8) by femtosecond pulsed-laser deposition (femto-PLD)

 Metal-organic frameworks are exciting because of their use as tunable photocatalytic platforms and in optoelectronic devices.
 A state-of-the-art MOF is zeolitic imidazolate framework ZIF-8, one of the four metal−organic frameworks being manufactured commercially.
 For the first time, we have succeeded in growing crystalline films of the zeolitic imidazolate framework ZIF-8.
-The films were deposited using polyethylene glycol 400 (PEG) as an impregnated “vehicle” during femto-PLD (Fig. 1).
+The films were deposited using polyethylene glycol 400 (PEG) as an impregnated “vehicle” during femto-PLD (Figure 3).
 The remaining PEG additive in the films can be easily removed by washing with ethanol, leading to pure ZIF-8 films on substrates.
 Thus, for the first time films of a porous MOF were prepared by a physical vapor deposition technique, which opens new strategies for the fabrication of MOF films.

 D. Fischer, A. von Mankowski, A. Ranft, S.K.
-Vasa, R. Linser, J. Mannhart, B. V. Lotsch:
+Vasa, R. Linser, J. Mannhart, B. V. Lotsch

 Chem.
 Mater.
 29 (2017) 5148−5155.

-Thin Solid Films 598 (2016) 204-213.
+Oxide Films: Tuning TiO2 films / D. Fischer / Thin Solid Films 598 (2016) 204-213.